delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

-``String`` - SCS id in the scskeystore directory, used for SCS identification to send deposit and receive MicroChain mining rewards.
+``String`` - SCS id in the scskeystore directory, used for SCS identification to send deposit and receive AppChain mining rewards.

 Example